Variety, the Children's Charity

 Sunshine Coaches - 65% subsidy

-Wheelchair-accessible minibuses for SEND schools and non-profit organizations.
+Wheelchair-accessible minibuses for SEND schools and non-profit organisations.
 Available in 4 configurations: 13 and 17-seater with rear tail lift, 14 and 17-seater without tail lift.
-Applicant organizations contribute approximately 35% of costs through fundraising.
-Applications accepted at any time; organizations don't need full funding in place before applying.
+Applicant organisations contribute approximately 35% of costs through fundraising.
+Applications accepted at any time; organisations don't need full funding in place before applying.
 Over 5,800 Sunshine Coaches have been funded across the UK.

 Organisation Grants - Currently closed

-Previously offered grants averaging £250-£600 for youth clubs affiliated with national youth organizations (such as Ambition, UK Youth, or Association of Boys and Girls Clubs) for equipment costing over £1,000.
-Uniformed organizations not funded.
+Previously offered grants averaging £250-£600 for youth clubs affiliated with national youth organisations (such as Ambition, UK Youth, or Association of Boys and Girls Clubs) for equipment costing over £1,000.
+Uniformed organisations not funded.
 Programme suspended due to increased demand for individual grants.

 Priority Areas

-• SEND schools and non-profit organizations supporting disadvantaged young people
+- SEND schools and non-profit organisations supporting disadvantaged young people

 What They Don't Fund